About

 Hi, I'm Vireth.

-I’m a writer and a relentlessly curious person who fell in love with tech and AI at 33, after spending most of my life afraid of robots.
-Turns out, the thing I was afraid of was also the thing I understood the least, and once I started learning about the hardware, the software, and the systems behind it all, I couldn't stop.
+I’m a writer and a relentlessly curious person who's spent most of my life afraid of robots and AI.
+Turns out, the thing I was afraid of was also the thing I understood the least.
+Once I started learning about the hardware, the software, the systems, and the companies behind it all, I realized that most of my fear came from not knowing how it works.

-I have watched the same conversation happen over and over: AI is either saving humanity or destroying it, with little room for anything in between.
-The reality is less binary.
-Millions of people are using AI: generating images, finding companionship, learning new skills, creating things they couldn't before.
-Most of them have little say in how these systems are built or changed — and even less access to the knowledge they'd need to push for better.
+There is no shortage of online discourse when it comes to AI.
+With the scope of the impact AI has on our lives and our planet, it's no wonder that opinions are divided and intense.
+I have watched the same conversation happen over and over: AI is either inevitable and we should embrace it or it's destroying humanity, with little room for anything in between.
+The reality is more complicated and less binary.
+Millions of people are already using AI, but most people have little say in how these systems are built, or changed, or deployed — and even less access to the knowledge they'd need to push for better.
 This deserves to be talked about more.

 There is a lot of fear surrounding AI, and some of it is valid.
 Job displacement, environmental impact, cognitive offloading, scams becoming faster and more sophisticated; these are real concerns that deserve serious attention.
 But there's also a version of that fear that jumps straight from what AI is today to a sci-fi apocalypse overnight.
-We're not there, we still have the power to shape how this goes.
+We are at a pivotal time, and we still have the power to shape how this goes.
 But that starts with how we choose to meet AI today.

 About The Recursive Heart